A man is handed the bill at a restaurant.

 So how does it factor in your credit score?
 Credit bureaus use credit scoring models (or mathematical algorithms) to arrive at your credit score.
 They base the calculation on the information in your credit report (a record of your borrowing and repayment activity).

 Credit utilization typically accounts for 30% of your credit score, depending on which credit scoring model is used.
-So, the amount you owe when lenders report your credit information to the credit bureaus can affect your score.
+So, the amount you owe when lenders report your credit information to the credit bureaus may affect your score.

 Lenders usually report your account balances to credit bureaus at the end of your billing cycle, about every 30 to 45 days.
 That means a credit bureau can’t see your daily credit card balances; they only know the amount you owe on your monthly billing statements, which is the amount reflected on your credit report and score as amounts owed.

 Say you make a large purchase on one of your credit cards and don’t make a payment towards it before the credit card company issues your monthly statement.
 In that case, the credit utilization on your credit report will reflect the large purchase.
-This could increase your utilization and potentially lower your credit score.
+This may increase your utilization and potentially lower your credit score.
 However, your credit score should bounce back once you pay off the balance.

 Did you know?

-A mobile banking app can help you manage your credit card account.
+A mobile banking app may help you manage your credit card account.
 Among other features, the Discover® mobile app lets you check your current balance, make payments, and set spending alerts to help you maintain a low balance.

 What is a good credit utilization ratio?

-But you may not want to go too low; a 0% credit ratio can help your credit score if you’re actively using your card, but a 0% ratio from inactive use may not.
+But you may not want to go too low; a 0% credit ratio may help your credit score if you’re actively using your card, but a 0% ratio from inactive credit use may not.
 Part of building a good credit history is showing you can borrow and repay your debt.
 That means using your credit and managing it responsibly.

 See if you're pre-approved